-Mr. Bunye is a member of the Philippine Integrated Bar.
-He obtained his Bachelor of Arts degree and Bachelor of Laws degree from Ateneo de Manila University in 1964 and 1969 respectively.
-He passed the Philippine Bar Examination in 1969.
+Mr. Bunye previously served as an Independent Director of the Bank of the Philippine Islands from 2016-2024.
+He was likewise a member of the Monetary Board of the Bangko Sentral ng Pilipinas from 2008 to 2014.
+In addition, he held the positions of Press Secretary in 2002, Presidential Spokesperson in 2003, and Presidential Political Adviser in 2008.
 Significant awards and recognition received by Mr. Bunye include the Asian Institute of Management Honor and Prestige Award, the Bangko Sentral Service Excellence Medal, the Gran Oden de Isabela Catolica, and the Order of Lakandula.